AbdullahBera/relational-databases/README.md

 **PD1: Project Proposal, Database Design, and Data Exploration**

 Due Date: 09/06/2024

 Points: 10

 Details:

 Part 1: Topic Selection

 Select a relevant business topic or propose a new one.
 The topic should be aligned with the business needs and have sufficient data available for analysis.

 Part 2: Database Design

 Design the database using data modeling techniques discussed in class, such as entity-relationship diagrams (ERDs), normalization, and schema definition.
 Ensure the design supports the business objectives and can handle the necessary data efficiently.

 Part 3: Data Cleaning and Exploration

-Data Cleaning:
+<u>Data Cleaning:<u>

 Identify and address any inconsistencies, missing values, or outliers in the data.
 Apply techniques such as removing duplicates, filling or dropping missing values, and correcting data types.
 Document the cleaning steps taken and any assumptions made.

-Data Exploration:
+_Data Exploration:_

-Perform initial exploratory data analysis (EDA) to understand the data's structure and characteristics.
+- Perform initial exploratory data analysis (EDA) to understand the data's structure and characteristics.
-Generate summary statistics (mean, median, mode, standard deviation) for key variables.
+- Generate summary statistics (mean, median, mode, standard deviation) for key variables.
-Visualize the data through histograms, box plots, scatter plots, or other appropriate visualizations to identify patterns or anomalies.
+- Visualize the data through histograms, box plots, scatter plots, or other appropriate visualizations to identify patterns or anomalies.
-Highlight any interesting findings or potential issues that might impact the analysis in later stages.
+- Highlight any interesting findings or potential issues that might impact the analysis in later stages.

-**PD2: Database Creation*
+**PD2: Database Creation**

 Due Date: 09/16/2024

 Points: 10

 Details:

-Implement the designed database on a cloud-hosted platform.
+- Implement the designed database on a cloud-hosted platform.
-Ensure all tables, relationships, and constraints are correctly set up based on the design from PD1.
+- Ensure all tables, relationships, and constraints are correctly set up based on the design from PD1.
-Input a sample dataset to test the database's functionality and correctness.
+- Input a sample dataset to test the database's functionality and correctness.

 **PD3: Data Analysis & Insights**

 Due Date: 10/07/2024

 Points: 10

 Details:

-Measure and generate insights by analyzing three critical business metrics.
+- Measure and generate insights by analyzing three critical business metrics.
-Use SQL or other data analysis tools to extract meaningful patterns from the database.
+- Use SQL or other data analysis tools to extract meaningful patterns from the database.
-Visualize the insights and provide actionable recommendations based on the findings.
+- Visualize the insights and provide actionable recommendations based on the findings.
-Complete a peer review survey on team performance.
+- Complete a peer review survey on team performance.

 #### Timeline: